 When the power is on the fan motor will run and air will be exhausted out the louvers in the front of the machine.
 The welding output and wire feeder remain off until the gun trigger is pressed. - 2.
-Wire Speed Control Controls the wire feed speed from 50 300 in /min (1.3 7.6 m/min).
-The control can be preset on the dial to the setting specified on the SP-100T Application Chart located on the inside of the wire feed section door. - Voltage Control A 4-position tap selector switch gives full range adjustment of power source output voltage.
-Do not switch while welding.
+Wire Speed Control Controls the wire feed speed from 50 300 in /min.
+(1.3 7.6 m/min.).
+The control can be preset on the dial to the setting specified on the Pro-MIG 135 Application Chart located on the inside of the wire feed section door. - Voltage Control A 4-position tap selector switch gives full range adjustment of power source output voltage.
+Do not switch while welding as damage to switch may occur.